Get In touch with Ellis Ferdinand on +233 206 36 10 48

 Thematic Initiatives: From fee-removal policies and green sustainability projects to technical upskilling.

-Accredited & Connected: Formally affiliated with public universities and active in nationally supported programmes.
+Accredited & Connected: Formally affiliated with public universities and active in nationally supported programs.

 Discover more from EducationGhana